 Hit the Sweet Spot for a Good Night’s Sleep

 Whether you prefer burning the midnight oil or welcoming the sunrise each morning, it is most important to rest well and get an adequate amount of sleep each night.
 The National Sleep Foundation guidelines advise adults to log between seven to nine hours of sleep per night.
 However, sleeping enough seems to be a challenge for many Americans.
 According to an international survey released just last month, the U.S. reported sleeping 30-40 minutes less per night than all countries polled, with the average person only getting 6 hours and 31 minutes of sleep each night.

 If you find yourself falling short on sleep, you may want to catch a catnap to revive and rejuvenate your tired mind and body.
 While it’s not a good idea to try to make up for old sleep that you’ve missed by sleeping for hours during the afternoon, a quick 20-30 minute nap may be what you need to re-energize and boost your alertness.
 Experts believe that the best napping strategies include sleeping in a slightly upright position for no more than 30 minutes between the times of 1 p.m. and 4 p.m.

 Sleep is a vital ingredient to a healthy lifestyle, but it can be the first one to go missing when life gets busy.
 Lay the foundation for healthy sleep patterns by going to bed at a reasonable time and maintaining an average of eight hours of shut eye each night.
 In the end, what really matters is that we all have a good night of sleeping right so that exhaustion doesn’t end up biting us during the daylight.

-We provide individually customized Massage in Coeur d'Alene to best fit your health and wellness regimen.
-Contact one us to book an appointment with one of our massage specialists.
+We provide individually customized Massage in Portland to best fit your health and wellness regimen.
+Contact our Massage studio to book an appointment with one of our specialists.